“Skiing is the only sport where you spend an arm and a leg to break an arm and a leg”.

 Do you know that the most accidents happen in the afternoon when people are tired and are trying for "one more time"?

 Actually, Bartosz is an excellent example - he had a serious arm injury when skiing on a very easy slope.
-But he was tired - he was skiing all day and decided to have one more run, despite feeling weary.
+I would never think that anything dangerous could happen on such mild slope.
+But he was tired - he had already been skiing all day and decided to have one more run, despite feeling weary.

 By the way, have you heard about Alpine Responsibility Code?
 This set of rules may seem obvious but it's always good to remember that people ahead of you have the right of way.
 Don't stop in the middle of the slope or wherever you're an obstacle and not visible from above.
 Don't go on closed pistes.
 Don't drink alcohol.